apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     * If the factory requires to load a file e.g. stop words from some file then file content can be provided via creating child `nt:file` node of the filename
+3. The analyzer-chain processes text from nodes as well text passed in query.
+So, do take care that any mapping configuration (e.g. synonym mappings) factor in the chain of analyzers.
+   E.g a common mistake for synonym mapping would be to have `domain => Range` while there's a lower case filter configured as well (see the example above).
+For such a setup an indexed value `domain` would actually get indexed as `Range` (mapped value doesn't have lower case filter below it) but a query for `Range` would actually query for `range` (due to lower case filter) and won't give the result (as might be expected).
+An easy work-around for this example could be to have lower case mappings i.e. just use `domain => range`.

 <a name="codec"></a>
 #### Codec